 This is when I begin to design.
 With your help... these ideas can then be narrowed down to one focused idea for further development and refinement.

-With an approved design, the designer is now able to implement the finished piece across all deliverables, which may include digital print and web.
+With an approved design, the developer is now able to implement the finished piece across all deliverables, which may include digital print and web.

 Depending on the project and media type, the materials may often be handed off to a third-party, which includes: